mhmd-msaleh/RSA_Encryption/README.md

 ```console
 java EncryptionDriver
 ```
-3. The encrypted text will be in files/Encrypt.rsa file.
+3. The encrypted text will be in files/file.rsa file.

 For Decryption:
-1. Use the file named Encrypt.rsa (if not found, make one) located in "files" directory, and include the following:
+1. Use the file named file.rsa (if not found, make one) located in "files" directory, and include the following:
     - The encrypted text (without white spaces) consisting of only numbers.
 2. Run DecryptionDriver, to do that use the follwing command:
 ```console
 java DecryptionDriver
 ```
-3. The decrypted file will be in files/Decrypt.dec file.
+3. The decrypted file will be in files/file.dec file.

 Please note: In order for the program to run successfully, it is important to include all text files in "files" directory.